g-leech/argmin-gravitas/_posts/2021-03-01-the-true-sceptic.markdown

 </div>

 I love contrariness.
 I love <a href="{{cross}}">Saudi cross-dressers</a>, <a href="{{sxe}}">sober punks</a>, <a href="{{lib}}">bleeding-heart libertarians</a>, <a href="{{clare}}">worker</a>-<a href="{{cb}}">poets</a>, <a href="{{bee}}">poet-scientists</a>, <a href="{{meat}}">vegan meat growers</a>, <a href="{{morm}}">Mormon transhumanists</a>, <a href="{{env}}">pro-nuclear pro-GM environmentalists</a>.
-But all such contrarians are rank amateurs.
+But all contrarians are rank amateurs.
 We all take there to be a world, we all take ourselves to know things about it and ourselves.
-We cling to our views, define ourselves by them, even if by taking the opposite of some other group's beliefs.
+We cling to our views, define ourselves with them, even if by taking the opposite of some other group's beliefs.

 I have something on all of you.
 In university I knew an _actual_ sceptic.
-Not a "fucking-love-science" atheist; not a mere special-case <a href="{{redd}}">doubting Thomas</a>.
-No: A full blown _we do not know if there is a world_ aporia <a href="{{rad}}">radical</a>.
+Not a "fucking-love-science" atheist; not a special-case <a href="{{redd}}">doubting Thomas</a>.
+No: A full blown _we do not know if there is a world_ <a href="{{rad}}">radical</a>.
 The most seriously philosophical person I will ever meet.

-I found this extremely engaging, because I was trying to be the kind of person who followed arguments, who had philosophy as the centre of their life.
-I never took on radical scepticism as a full belief (or a full absence), but as an exposé of the lack of justification for most of the things I saw around me, no matter how intimidating or high status.
-I had to learn <a href="{{scott}}">epistemic helplessness</a>, in the positive sense of not treating any single argument I couldn't immediately counter as coercive.
-I had to give up on certainty, on certain useless definitions of knowledge, and on armchair inquiry.
+I found this extremely engaging, because I was trying to be the kind of person who strictly followed argument, who had philosophy as the centre of their life.
+I never took on radical scepticism as a full belief (or a full absence).
+But it still helped me: it was an exposé of the lack of justification for most things I saw around me - no matter how intimidating or high status.
+Most people start with a protective <a href="{{scott}}">epistemic helplessness</a> (in the positive sense of not treating any single argument you can't immediately counter as coercive).
+I had to learn it.
+I gave up on certainty, on certain useless definitions of knowledge, and on armchair inquiry.
 I am now glad of it.

-If meeting such a person - more generally, if realising that a common kind of philosophy cannot answer the sceptical paradoxes - doesn't cure you of a naive relationship with philosophy, nothing will.
+If meeting such a person - if realising that a common kind of philosophy cannot answer the sceptical paradoxes - doesn't cure you of a naive relationship with philosophy, nothing will.

 Radical scepticism is _useful_.
-Descartes used radical scepticism to convince himself that God's existence was certain.
-But we can use it for real reasons: to release ourselves from illegitimate authorities (including ourselves), to probe the idea of knowledge by looking at the limit case, or to get over naive philosophy in general.
-If it can't beat this...
+OK, Descartes used radical scepticism to convince himself that God's existence was certain.
+But we can use it for real reasons: to release ourselves from illegitimate authorities (including ourselves), to probe the idea of knowledge by looking at the limit case, or to get over naive philosophy.
+"If it can't beat this..."

 <br>